FlorianCassayre/yoga-sof.fr/README.md

 For a fresh install, you can additionally run `npx dotenv -e .env.production -- npx prisma db seed` to populate the database with the initial whitelisted email addresses, as defined in `SEED_EMAILS_ADMIN`.

-For a normal update, you may use the command `npm run update`.
+For a normal update, you may use the command `npm run update-production`.
 This command assumes that both the favicon and the environment did not change.